You have a standard UMS installation, but you want to switch to a High Availability (HA) installation.

 The required version of the UMS is downloaded from the IGEL Download Server.

 Do not use the UMS version older than the version of the existing UMS installation!
-It is recommended to use the latest UMS version.

 The switch from a standard UMS installation to an HA installation involves the migration of the existing UMS Server to a new host and, in the case of the embedded database, the move to the external database.